 Structure of Bilayer Cell Membrane

-Fluid mosaic is the best model to explain the structure of the cell membrane.
-It was introduced in the year 1972, by the two scientists named Singer and Nicolson.
+Fluid mosaic is the best model to explain the structure of the bilayer cell membrane.
+It was introduced in the year 1972 by two scientists named Singer and Nicolson.

-This model represents a very detailed structure and components of the cell membrane, which consists of phospholipids, membrane proteins and carbohydrate molecules.
-It also refers as “Phospholipid bilayer model”.
-Now let us understand the reason why this model named so.
+This model represents a very detailed structure and components of the cell membrane, consisting of phospholipids, membrane proteins and carbohydrate molecules.
+It is also called the “Phospholipid bilayer model”.
+Now, let us understand the reason why this model named so.

-Mosaic: A cell membrane comprises of many different molecules like lipids, proteins and carbohydrates which altogether gives a “Mosaic” appearance to the cell membrane.
+- Mosaic: A cell membrane comprises many different molecules like lipids, proteins and carbohydrates that giving a mosaic appearance to the cell membrane.

-Therefore, a cell membrane has a complex structure which comprises of many components which we have discussed earlier.
+Therefore, a cell membrane has a complex structure with many components, which we have discussed earlier.